Do I Need to Shock My Pool in Winter? Complete Guide

 - Use liquid chlorine (sodium hypochlorite) rather than calcium hypochlorite to avoid calcium buildup

-- Add 1 gallon of 10% liquid chlorine per 10,000 gallons to raise FC by approximately 1 ppm
+- Add approximately 10.7 oz of 12.5% liquid chlorine per 10,000 gallons to raise FC by 1 ppm (see manufacturer specs for dosing estimates).
+For a quick estimate, use our all-in-one pool calculator.

 Scenario 2: Covered Pool with Running Equipment